Support Ticket Guidelines

 Comments

-The second ticket includes the payload, which is needed to determine why the error is being encountered (in this case, a missing comma on line 3 means the JSON is invalid.
+The second ticket provides the payload, which is essential for identifying the cause of the error.
+In this case, the issue is due to a missing comma on line 3, rendering the JSON invalid.

 Was this article helpful?